Clemente History, Family Crest & Coats of Arms

 The surname Clemente was first found in Rimini, and date back to the 12th century, when Giordano Clementini was a military commander during the expedition to the Orient.

 This web page shows only a small excerpt of our Clemente research.
-Another 229 words (16 lines of text) covering the years 1158, 1550, 1700, and 1752 are included under the topic Early Clemente History in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Clemente History in all our PDF Extended History products and printed products wherever possible.

 Prominent among members of the family was Ramondo Clemenza, who made count in 1158; Giovan-Battista Clementini, General of the Infantry under Duke Carlo Emanuele of Savoy; Clementino Clementini, a military captain of Venetian troupes; Giulio Clementini...